awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

      You cannot strip encryption from an encrypted snapshot\.
 **Note**
 If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.
    + **Master Key**: The customer master key \(CMK\) to be used to encrypt this snapshot\.
 The default key for your account is displayed initially, but you can optionally select from the master keys in your account or type/paste the ARN of a key from a different account\.
-You can create new master encryption keys in the IAM console [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+You can create new master encryption keys in the [AWS KMS console](https://console.aws.amazon.com/kms)\.

 1. Choose **Copy**\.